Senator McNerney's

 Creating Clean Energy Jobs and Fighting Climate Change

-SB 787 helps ensure more clean energy jobs will come to California by requiring state agencies, labor unions, environmental organizations, clean energy industries, and other sectors to coordinate CA’s supply chain development for three key clean energy sectors: batteries, offshore wind, and building-decarbonization technologies.
+Approved by the Legislature on Sept.
+13, 2025, SB 787 helps ensure more clean energy jobs will come to California by requiring state agencies, labor unions, environmental organizations, clean energy industries, and other sectors to coordinate CA’s supply chain development for three key clean energy sectors: batteries, offshore wind, and building-decarbonization technologies.
 For more information, email Lauren.Winn@sen.ca.gov

-• SB 86 Clean Energy Funding
+• SB 86 Green Energy Manufacturing Jobs

 • SB 327 Accelerating Fusion Energy

 Fusion energy has the potential to produce unlimited amounts of safe clean energy by mimicking the power of the sun to combine atoms.
 Lawrence Livermore National Laboratory in our district has been on the cutting edge of fusion technology.
-SB 327 boosts fusion energy by creating a fusion data center that would foster research and collaboration, and establish fusion data standards.
+A two-year bill, SB 327 boosts fusion energy by creating a fusion data center that would foster research and collaboration, and establish fusion data standards.
 For more information, email Brett.Hailey@sen.ca.gov

 Ensuring Artificial Intelligence Is Safe and Beneficial